|

 Rumored, possible or postponed

 Another new semi-postal stamp, subject not announced.
 USPS originally planned to retire each semipostal after two years.
 The Alzheimer's semi-postal stamp was withdrawn from sale in November 2019 and was replaced by the PTSD semi-postal.
 Due to Congressional pressure, stocks of the Alzheimer's stamp were kept in local post offices; they were merely removed from sale.
 Sales resumed in October 2020.
-(F) Baskets (F) York (Lewis and Clark Expedition) (F) Madonna and Child by Bachiacca (F) Against All Odds (Memorial Day) (F) James Brown, if they can ovecome copyright issues and other disagreements with Brown's estate and heirs (F) Five Fishes (F) Johnny Carson (F) Steve Jobs (F) Latino Baseball (F) Peanuts comic strip (F) Solar Awareness; unclear whether the 2021 Sun Science issue fulfilled this (F) Distinguished Airmen (F) Science Fiction Writers (five designs), which was postponed from the previously announced 2013 program, was originally planned for July 2014, but did not happen then or in 2015, 2016, 2017, 2018, 2019 or 2020, so it is apparently now postponed again.
-There are apparently issues with obtaining the rights from the heirs or estates.
-Postponed from the announced or rumored 2014 - 2020 programs (F) The Beatles (although an individual John Lennon stamp was issued in late 2018) (F) Piñatas (multiple designs) (F) Dora the Explorer (multiple designs) (F) Stop Bullying (F) Hanna-Barbera cartoon characters (multiple designs) (F) Skin Health (F) Cars (multiple designs) (F) Elizabeth Taylor (copyright / licensing issues are apparently holding this up) (F) Graphic Design (pane of 12 designs) An (F) Aretha Franklin stamp was announced shortly after her death, but has apparently been stalled over copyright / licensing issues.
+(F) Baskets (F) York (Lewis and Clark Expedition) (F) Madonna and Child by Bachiacca (F) Against All Odds (Memorial Day) (F) James Brown, if they can ovecome copyright issues and other disagreements with Brown's estate and heirs (F) Five Fishes (F) Johnny Carson (F) Steve Jobs (F) Latino Baseball (F) Peanuts comic strip (F) Solar Awareness; unclear whether the 2021 Sun Science issue fulfilled this (F) Distinguished Airmen Postponed from the announced or rumored 2014 - 2020 programs (F) The Beatles (although an individual John Lennon stamp was issued in late 2018) (F) Piñatas (multiple designs) (F) Dora the Explorer (multiple designs) (F) Stop Bullying (F) Hanna-Barbera cartoon characters (multiple designs) (F) Skin Health (F) Cars (multiple designs) (F) Graphic Design (pane of 12 designs) An (F) Aretha Franklin stamp was announced shortly after her death, but has apparently been stalled over copyright / licensing issues.
+An (F) Elizabeth Taylor stamp was planned in the Legends of Hollywood series.
+Licensing of the image rights was negotiated and the final design was approved by the family.
+However, when the Paul Newman stamp was issued with a description as "actor/philanthropist," Taylor's family wanted a similar designation for her.
+The stamp was scrapped and no Elizabeth Taylor stamp has been issued at all.

 Official stamps Official stamps were "officially" discontinued in 2013.
 Government agencies with stamps used up existing stock, then converted to forever stamps, meters and other postage payment methods.